jhudsl/OTTR_Template/getting_started.md

 **Please replace the URL in the last line of code for the `_output.yml` file with the URL for the GitHub repo for your course.** This will allow people to more easily find how out how you created your course.
 Otherwise, they will be directed to this template.

-### Adding Images and Graphics
+## Setting Up Images and Graphics

 To maintain style and attributions for graphics and images, as well as to enable easy updates in the future, please start a new Google Slide document for your course.
 This also allows you to make videos of your slides that can be added to your course.

 Next, import the appropriate theme (see [this video](https://youtu.be/pNbwF263yY8) for assistance):